2026 Chi Nei Tsang Training Schedule

 Instructor: Caryn Boyd Diel

 founder of White Cloud Institute.
 Author of “The Mountain Path, Taoist Healing with Chi Nei Tsang”.
 Caryn was recognized as a Senior Instructor of the Universal Healing Tao in 2014 by Master Mantak Chia in Switzerland.
 She has thoroughly studied and developed the Level 2 CNT materials to bring this powerful advanced course to students.
-She is currently writing the Ampuku; CNT level 2 instruction manual for students which will be published in 2025.
+She has written "The Healing Art of Ampuku"; a CNT level 2 instruction manual for students which will be published in 2025.

 Chi Nei Tsang for Families